Vahidpro/clean-code-notes/README.md

 # Clean Code Notes
-My notes and highlights of the Clean Code book.
+### My notes and highlights of the Clean Code book.
+> Honesty in small things is not a small thing.